benlinton/dotfiles/README.md

 * `bash/` - contains core bash files required to load bash
 * `bin/` - executables available via $PATH
+* `docs/` - help files, tutorials, cheatsheets, etc.
 * `modules/` - config files grouped by library/feature/package
-* `script/` - utility executables not available via $PATH (e.g. dotfiles installer)
+* `script/` - utility executables not available via $PATH (e.g. installers)

 ## File extension magic

+#### `.bash.sh`

+The `bash/bootstrap.sh` will find all files appended with `.bash.sh` and load them using the built-in `source` command.
+The bootstrap loader will take three
+passes:

+1. first loading files ending in `.bash.first.sh`
+2. then `.bash.sh`
+3. and finally `.bash.last.sh`

+During each pass, files will load in alphabetical order directory names followed by filenames.

 #### `.symlink`

 Files or directories ending with `.symlink` will get automatically symlinked into the `$HOME` directly when you run the dotfiles installer.

-The symlink source should not start with a dot, and the symlink installer will automatically add a preceeding dot to the symlink destination for you.
-For example, `~/.bashrc@ -> ~/.dotfiles/bash/bashrc.symlink`
+NOTE: The symlink source should not start with a dot, and the symlink installer will automatically add a preceeding dot to the symlink destination for you.
+For example, `~/.bashrc -> ~/.dotfiles/bash/bashrc.symlink`

-NOTE: This functionality is not fully supported yet.

 #### `.template`